jkrizs/softeng_act1/README.md

 ## Usage

-- Register a new account or log in.
-- After logging in, you'll be redirected to the dashboard.
-- Click "View Your Tasks" to manage your tasks.
+- Register or log in to manage your tasks.
-- Use the "Add Task" button to create a new task.
-- Edit or delete tasks using the corresponding buttons.
-- Use the search bar and status filter to find specific tasks.
+- Add, edit, delete, and filter tasks by status.

 ## Project Structure